-This policy will operate for entry September 2021.
+This policy will operate for entry September 2022.
 It will also apply to all mid-term admissions for the school year 2021/22 and for subsequent years until further notice.

 This policy was adopted on 1st February 2018 after a full consultation period and is reviewed annually.
-This policy was last reviewed on 23 January 2020
+This policy was last reviewed in February 2021.